BobyBiju/edisonsathackfirebase/README.md

 Firebase provides set of hosting services like NoSQL and real-time databases, social authentication, and notifications, etc .
 Team Edison presents <b>Joli App</b> .
 Joli is an app build on Flutter and we have used Firebase as the database too .
 So dear Employees , just create a new account in the app and put a full stop to your local job hunts and dear employers start seizing the best damn workers to meet your tasks .

-*We intend to solve unemployment and ensure the supply of expert laborerss.
+*We intend to solve unemployment and ensure the supply of expert employees.

-*We have developed an app where people can get in touch with skilled laborers to get their chores and tasks done .
+*We have developed an app where people can get in touch with skilled workers to get their chores and tasks done .

 *We will be providing the unemployed with access to regular work to support themselves in this pandemic hit economy.

-*We would be covering the marketgap between employers and employess at an affordable rate for both parties.
+*We would be covering the marketgap between employers and employees at an affordable rate for both parties.

 ## Notable Features

+In this project we have done the complete read , write and update operations of Firebase.

-In our app people could register themselves up as a laborer or an emoloyer where employees give up their necessary info and empployers can :
+In our app people could register themselves up as a laborer or an emoloyer where employees give up their necessary info and employers can :

- --phone them
+ --phone them , discuss work through our app

-  --see their position in google maps with respect to the registered location of employees choice of work area.
+ --see their position in google maps with respect to the registered location of employees' chosen region to work.

-  --pay them through razorpay
+ --pay them through razorpay.

   and much more in the future!!!!